contentstack/contentstack-python/README.md

 You can use the Image Delivery API functions in this SDK as well.
 Here are a few examples of its usage in the SDK.

 ```
-//set the image quality to 100
+#set the image quality to 100
 image_params = {'quality': 100}
 imageUrl = stack.image_transform(image_url, **image_params);

-//resize the image by specifying width and height
+#resize the image by specifying width and height
 image_params = {'width': 100, 'height': 100}
 imageUrl = stack.image_transform(imageUrl, **image_params);

-//enable auto optimization for the image
+#enable auto optimization for the image
 image_params = {'auto': 'webp'}
 imageUrl = stack.image_transform(imageUrl, **imageParams);
 ```